zhullyb/monyhar/monyhar/chrome/test/data/v8_benchmark_v6/README.txt

-Removed duplicate line in random seed code, and changed the name of the Object.prototype.inherits function in the DeltaBlue benchmark to inheritsFrom to avoid name clashes when running in Chromium with extensions enabled.
+Removed duplicate line in random seed code, and changed the name of the Object.prototype.inherits function in the DeltaBlue benchmark to inheritsFrom to avoid name clashes when running in Monyhar with extensions enabled.